 Downtown Spokane shooting injures 1 person

 Sep.
-11—A male was shot during an attempted robbery Saturday morning in downtown Spokane, according to Spokane police.
+12—A man was shot during an attempted robbery Saturday morning in downtown Spokane, according to Spokane police.

 Lt.
-Bart Stevens said the victim told police he met a person downtown who was going to show him the location of a 7-Eleven store when at some point the suspect pulled out a gun and tried to rob him.
+Bart Stevens said the victim told police he met a person downtown who was going to show him the location of a 7-Eleven store when the suspect pulled out a gun and tried to rob him.

 Stevens said the two got into a scuffle and the gun fired a couple times, wounding the victim in the hand and the leg.